mehdi-kada/IELTSpeak/README.md

 - **Personalized Suggestions**: Get real-time, profile-based suggestions during sessions for natural and authentic responses.
 - **Session History & Progress Tracking**: View past practice sessions and track improvement via a secure user dashboard.
 - **Secure Authentication & Data Privacy**: Full user authentication and data storage with Supabase, leveraging Row Level Security for privacy.
-- **Subscription-Based Access**: Monetized via Lemon Squeezy for seamless payments and subscriptions.
+- **Subscription-Based Access**: Monetized via Polar for seamless payments and subscriptions.
+Note: In previous commits, the import was done using `lemonsqueezy`.
 - **App Monitoring**: Integrated with PostHog for analytics and Sentry for real-time error tracking to ensure a reliable user experience.

 ## 🛠️ Tech Stack